 Notice: Users may be experiencing issues with displaying some pages on stanfordhealthcare.org.
 We are working closely with our technical teams to resolve the issue as quickly as possible.
 Thank you for your patience.

 If a doctor or facility outside Stanford has already given you a diagnosis, we will have your results sent to our pathologists (doctors specializing in cancer diagnosis).
-They will review your test results and confirm or correct your diagnosis.
+They will review your test results.

 At Stanford, we tailor the diagnostic phase of cancer care to each individual patient.
 If you need further testing to complete your diagnosis, your doctor and care team will work with you to determine which tests you need.
 Tests may include: